Bladesinger

 Level 3: Bladesong

-You can invoke an elven magic called the Bladesong, provided that you aren't wearing medium or heavy armor or using a shield.
+You can invoke an elven magic called the Bladesong, provided you aren't wearing medium or heavy armor or using a shield.
 It graces you with supernatural speed, agility, and focus.

 While your Bladesong is active, you gain the following benefits:

-- You gain a bonus to your AC equal to your Intelligence modifier
+• You gain a bonus to your AC equal to your Intelligence modifier

-- Your walking speed increases by 10 feet
+• Your walking speed increases by 10 feet

-- You have advantage on Acrobatics checks
+• You have advantage on Acrobatics checks and Dexterity saving throws

-- You can add your Intelligence modifier to all Constitution saving throws you make to maintain your concentration on a spell
+• You can add your Intelligence modifier to all Constitution saving throws you make to maintain your concentration on a spell

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Intelligence modifier, and you regain all expended uses when you finish a long rest.

 Level 6: Extra Attack